 - b.
-Draining Engine Oil System - (1) Place suitable container under belly panel. - (2) Remove drain plug or open the drain valve and allow oil to drain. - (3) Disconnect a hose from the engine oil coolers and allow oil to drain.
+Draining Engine Oil System - (1) Place suitable container under belly panel. - (2) Remove drain plug or open the drain valve and allow oil to drain. - (3) Remove engine oil cooler drain plugs and allow oil to drain.

 Engine oil should be warm, and a sufficient amount of time should be allowed for complete drainage of sump.